-To start off with with this review, this course doesn't work for all people.
-We wrote lots of reviews on language learning software and found better programs for a lower price out there.
-For many people learning a foreign language can be quite a challenge.
+For starters: Rosetta Stone might not work for all types of learners.
+I have written lots of reviews on language learning software and found better programs at a lower price out there.
+For many people, learning a foreign language can be quite a challenge.
 It becomes frustrating, and frustration will lead to becoming bored, and that is no way to learn a foreign language.
 Learning a foreign language should be fun and exciting.
 Not only will you be able to communicate, but you will also learn more about the culture of the foreign language that you are trying to learn.

 Rosetta Stone may have a huge budget, and they may spend millions of dollars creating flashy television commercials that really make you want to buy their product, but they could really put some of that advertising money into creating a language learning software that really does work.
-Not everyone walks away from this software with a smile on their face and a love for a new found language.
-In fact, 9 out of ten people are actually angry that they spent so much money on a piece of software that makes huge promises, but delivers nothing but huge disappointments.
-If you are looking for a honest review of Rosetta Stone, then read on.
+Not everyone walks away from this software with a smile on their face and a love for a new-found language.
+In fact, nine out of ten people are actually angry that they spent so much money on a piece of software that makes huge promises but delivers nothing but huge disappointments.
+If you are looking for an honest review of Rosetta Stone, then read on.

 It may be easy to see a pretty picture or two and memorize the picture, but it does not really help you learn how to speak a foreign language.
 In fact, it can just make things even more difficult.
 Picture and word association does have its place in learning, and it can be a huge help if it is used correctly, but this software fails to make it work.

 When learning any foreign language it really helps to build a strong foundation or vocabulary right from the start.
-The most common used phrases and terms that you will hear in the real world are great stepping stones to learning how to speak any foreign language, unfortunately this software puts them all towards the end of the lessons.
+The most commonly used phrases and terms that you will hear in the real world are great stepping stones to learning how to speak any foreign language.
+Unfortunately, this software puts them all towards the end of the lessons.
 You will learn some basics first, but they are basic phrases that you would never hear anyone say.
-How many times do you think you will use sentences like, "Hand me that car.” or "I sit in a chair.”
-The real world stuff like, "Where is the bathroom?" or "How much does that cost?" is buried so deep that you would have given up before you uncovered them.
+How many times do you think you will use sentences like, "Hand me that car" or "I sit in a chair"?
+The real-world stuff like, "Where is the bathroom?" or "How much does that cost?" is buried so deep that you would have given up before you uncovered them.